 WTW Plan - Substantially all U.S. employees are eligible to participate in this plan.
 Benefits are provided under a stable value pension plan design.
 The original stable value design came into effect on January 1, 2012.
-Plan participants prior to July 1, 2017 earn benefits without having to make employee contributions, and all newly-eligible employees after that date are required to contribute 2% of pay on an after-tax basis to participate in the plan.
+Plan participants prior to July 1, 2017 earn benefits without having to make employee contributions, and all newly-eligible employees after that date were required to contribute 2% of pay on an after-tax basis to participate in the plan.
+Effective January 1, 2024, stable value benefits are earned under the same contributory formula for all eligible colleagues.
+To participate, plan participants are required to contribute 2% of eligible earnings (base salary only) on an after-tax basis.